devopsdays/devopsdays-theme/CONTRIBUTING.md

 If you are manipulating JavaScript or SCSS files, please be sure to use Gulp.
 If you run `gulp dev` inside the repo, it will build the CSS and JS files, and also start a `watch` task for you.

-If you need help with this, as @mattstratton.
+If you need help with this, ask @mattstratton.

 ## Workflow